How to Prove Parental Alienation in Texas

 Parental alienation can harm your relationship with your child

-The child's emotions or beliefs may be manipulated in order to devalue the other parent in that child’s eyes.
+The child's emotions or beliefs may be manipulated to devalue the other parent in that child’s eyes.
 False claims may be made with the intent of damaging the child’s relationship with their parent or even promoting estrangement.

-In high-conflict divorce, both parents should do their best to avoid arguments and fighting in front of the child.
+In a high-conflict divorce, both parents should do their best to avoid arguments and fighting in front of the child.

 Signs of parental alienation

 Several clues may indicate that your ex is trying to alienate you from your child.
 For example, your ex may not allow you to see or talk to your child.
-They may monitor or patrol your interactions or even refuse to provide information about their whereabouts.
+They may monitor or patrol your interactions or even refuse to provide information on their whereabouts.
 The child may display behaviors such as becoming suddenly negative toward you, appearing indifferent and uninterested in your parent-child relationship, or becoming hostile during conversations.

-Are you worried that your child’s other parent has been badmouthing you?
+Are you worried that your child’s other parent has been bad-mouthing you?
 Read How to Deal If Your Ex Talks about You Negatively in Front of the Kids.

 The negative effects of parental alienation on a child can stay with them into adulthood.
 It may be helpful to seek individual therapy with a mental health professional for both yourself and your child.

-As an example, if your ex is constantly late to drop the child off for your scheduled visits, document this by recording the dates and times these events occur.
-Similarly, if your ex refuses to let you have phone calls with your child, keep a record of these refusals for future reference.
+Documenting evidence of parental alienation is crucial.
+For example, if your ex is continually late to drop the child off for your scheduled visits, you could record the dates and times these events occur.
+Similarly, if your ex refuses to let you have phone calls with your child, you could keep a written record of these refusals for future reference.

 Get help

 If you find yourself in a situation where you believe parental alienation is occurring, it is important to seek legal advice and intervention as soon as possible.
-A lawyer can help assess the situation by reviewing the evidence and documentation you provide.
-They can then advise you on the best course of action.
+A lawyer can assess the situation by reviewing the evidence and documentation you provide.
+They can advise you on the best course of action.

 Reconciliation counseling is a type of family therapy designed to help improve a child’s parental relationships.